-Like section 12, the Federal Rules of Civil Procedure also require parties to supplement or correct a discovery response without request of the other side if "the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing . . . ."
+Like Rule 12 and Section 12, the Federal Rules of Civil Procedure also require parties to supplement or correct a discovery response without request of the other side if "the party learns that in some material respect the disclosure or response is incomplete or incorrect, and if the additional or corrective information has not otherwise been made known to the other parties during the discovery process or in writing . . . ."
 FED.
 R. CIV.
-P. 26(e)(1).
-See Argusea LDC v.
-United States, No. 06-22722-CIV COOKE/BROWN, 2008 U.S. Dist.
-LEXIS 20084 (S.D.F.L.
-2008) (party is not bound by original answer to interrogatories if properly supplemented under

-26(e)(1)(A)); Inline Connection Corp. v AOL, 472 F. Supp.
+P. 26(e)(1); see also Argusea LDC v.
+United States, 622 F. Supp.
+2d 1322, 1327-28 (S.D.
+Fla.
+2008) (concluding that according a party is not bound by original answer to interrogatories if properly supplemented under 26(e)(1)(A); Inline Connection Corp. v AOL Time Warner Inc., 472 F. Supp.
 2d.
-604 (D. Del.
-2007) (Evidence not properly amended under Fed.
+604, 612 (D. Del.
+2007) (stating that an expert report that is not properly amended under Fed.
 R. Civ.
-P. 26(e) may be inadmissible in court).
+P. 26(e)(2) is not admissible evidence in court, unless the error was harmless).
 Many states impose similar obligations on parties.
-R.I.
-Sup.
-Ct.
-R. Civ.
-P. Form 9 (2007).
+See, e.g., R.I.
+SUP.
+CT.
+R. CIV.
+P. 26(e) (stating that a party has a duty to supplement a response to discovery with information gained after the initial response).

-The act does not specify sanctions for a party who does not comply with the requirements of section 12.
-The drafters felt that any attempt to do so would require the act to define "bad faith" failure to disclose.
-The result would be the opposite of what the act seeks to encourage-more resolution of disputes without resort to the courts.
-Court would have to hold contested hearings on whether party conduct met it definition of bad faith failure to disclose before awarding sanctions.
-Such adversarial contests would also require evidence to be presented about what transpired during the collaborative law process which, in turn, would require courts to breach the privilege - and the policy of confidentiality of collaborative law communications - that the UCLA seeks to create.
-See John Lande, Using Dispute System Design Methods to Promote Good Faith Participation in Court-Connected Mediation Programs, 50 UCLA L. REV. 69 (2002) [hereinafter Lande, Good Faith Participation].
+The rules/act does not specify sanctions for a party who does not comply with the requirements of Rule 12 and Section 12.
+The Drafting Committee felt that any attempt to do so would require the rules/act to define "bad faith" failure to disclose.
+The result would be the opposite of what the rules/act seeks to encourage-more resolution of disputes without resort to the courts.
+Courts would have to hold contested hearings on whether party conduct met its definition of bad faith failure to disclose before awarding sanctions.
+Such adversarial contests would also require evidence to be presented about what transpired during the collaborative law process which, in turn, would require courts to breach the privilege-and the policy of confidentiality of collaborative law communications-that the Uniform Collaborative Law Rules and Act seeks to create.
+See John Lande, Using Dispute System Design Methods to Promote Good-Faith Participation in Court-Connected Mediation Programs, 50 UCLA L. REV. 69, 102-03 (2002) [hereinafter Lande, Using Dispute System Design Methods].

 It is important to remember that a party can unilaterally terminate collaborative law at any time and for any reason, including failure of another party to produce requested information.
-Section 5(b), 5(f).
+See rules 5(b), (f) and sections 5(b), (f).
 Thus, if a party wishes to abandon collaborative law in favor of litigation for failure of voluntary disclosure, the party is free to do so and to engage in any court sanctioned discovery that might be available.
 Most disputed matters that reach the formal litigation system settle before trial and before completion of formal discovery.
 Parties to a collaborative law process are thus no different than parties who participate in litigation or other dispute resolution processes in having to make cost-benefit assessments with the aid of their counsel about whether they have enough information from the informal process of disclosure to settle at any particular time or need or want more.
-Stephen N. Subrin, Reflections on the Twin Dreams of Simplified Procedure and Useful Empiricism, 35 W. St. U. L. Rev. 173, 179 (2007).
+Stephen N. Subrin, Reflections on the Twin Dreams of Simplified Procedure and Useful Empiricism, 35 W. ST. U. L. REV. 173, 183 (2007).